Zefling/classement-client/README.md

 ## Purpose

-This application aims to manage tierlists by groups of elements in the form of an image.
+This application aims to manage tierlists by groups of elements in the form of images or texts.
+The lists are modifiable and configurable by options or drag'n drop.

+Currently 2 mode are possible:

-Currently only tierlists backup mode is in a browser database (IndexedDB)
+-   Stand-alone: backup mode is in a browser database (IndexedDB).
+-   With API: Back on serveur with [PHP](https://git.ikilote.net/classement/serveur).

+See `src/environments/environment*.ts` for change.

 ## Features